lpsinger/userguide/early_warning.rst

 slowly up until the last second before merger, and then converges rapidly in the last second.

-The animations below show the evolution of early-warning sky maps for four representative events with different :term:`SNR` values.
+The animations below show the evolution of early-warning sky maps for three representative events with different :term:`SNR` values.

 .. only:: latex